-43. The social safeguard specialists, embedded in the NCPU at MoAI-FGS, will be in charge of stakeholder engagement activities, together with the communication officer.
-There will be a social specialist assigned to each NPCU at the state level.
+51. The social specialists, embedded in the NCPU at MoAI-FGS, is in in charge of stakeholder engagement activities, together with the communications officer.
+There will be a social specialist assigned to each PCU at the state level recruitments of which are underway.
 The social specialists will work together to ensure that the SEP is fully implemented.
 Table 6 below presents a tentative budget for implementing the SEP.